3 min read

 Device and Application Management Differences

 Business Premium includes Microsoft Intune Plan 1.
-This allows organizations to apply consistent policies across
+This allows organizations to apply consistent policies across:

 • Windows